How to avoid being found intentionally homeless

 What does intentionally homeless mean?

-did not pay your rent when you could afford to
+not paying your rent when you could afford to

-could not deal with your money or tenancy because of disability, your mental health, or drug and alcohol problems
+could not deal with money or your tenancy because of a disability, mental health or drug and alcohol problems

-If you're a family with children or have another priority need, it can affect your rights to longer term housing if the council decide you're intentionally homeless.
+If you have children or another priority need, you might not get help with longer term housing if the council decide you're intentionally homeless.

 If you have left your home and are homeless

-The council will ask what caused you to lose or leave your home.
+The council will ask why you left your home.

-They must look into your situation and the information you provide.
+They must look into your situation and the information you give.